intel/ros2_object_analytics/README.md

 ### Install ros2_intel_movidius
-  ros2_intel_movidius has not integrated in ROS2 release, so there is no debian package available for Movidius NCS installation, need to build from source, and it should be installed before OpenCV3, more details please referece to https://github.com/intel/ros2_intel_movidius_ncs).
+  ros2_intel_movidius has not integrated in ROS2 release, so there is no debian package available for Movidius NCS installation, need to build from source, and it should be installed before OpenCV3, more details please refer to https://github.com/intel/ros2_intel_movidius_ncs).
   ```
   # Build ncsdk
   mkdir ~/code